georgep49/knowledgeABM/ms/main_ms.md

 #### Sensitivity Analysis

 We conducted a local sensitivity analysis by altering each of the parameters by \pm20% and calculated the change in the man knowledge about resource a held in unit 1.
-If a 20% change in the input resulted in a more than 20% change in the state variable we deemed this parameter as sensitive.
+If a \pm20% change in the input resulted in a more than \pm20% change in the state variable we deemed this parameter sensitive.
 We calculated a sensitivity index following Hamby [-@hambyReviewTechniquesParameter1994]:

-$$ \phi_i = \frac{\% \Delta Y}{\% \Delta X_{i+i}} $$
+$$ \phi_i = \frac{\% \Delta Y}{\% \Delta X_{i}} $$
 Eq.
 1

 #### Scenarios

 **No change scenarios**

 1. Baseline conditions

 First, we explored the dynamics of the model under the different learning conditions and movement rules without any change in the availability of the resources over time.
 Thus, we ran each combination of spatial learning, network learning, and random vs. preferential patch movement.
-We ran 30 replicates for 50 generations with 60 agents evenly distributed across three social units for each of the eight learning/movement combinations [SM for SA on this?].
-To evaluate the outcomes we measured the mean amount of knowledge for resource 'a' over generations and the risk of loss of knowledge (using a quasi-extinction threshold of five).
+We ran 30 replicates for 50 generations with 120 agents evenly distributed across three social units for each of the eight learning/movement combinations [SM for SA on this?].
+To evaluate the outcomes, we measured the mean amount of knowledge for resource 'a' over generations and the risk of loss of knowledge (using a quasi-extinction threshold of five).

 2. Effects of different proximities

+- scenario 1 with cognitive distance (10, 20, 30, 60) and credibility threshold (on-off)

 3. Effects of different transfer types

+4. Effects of different resource preferences
+	 - scenario 1 w/ res-a-preference from 1 to 1.5, 0.05, n = 30

 **Amount of loss scenarios**

 We explored the implications of the loss of access/availability of one of the resource types (type 'a') to assess how different modes of learning influence the retention of knowledge.
 We simulate this loss by changing patches from one type to another at a specified rate; this could represent the loss of a species or the loss of access to the species (e.g., via protectionist regulations).
-For each of the eight learning combinations explored under baseline conditions we evaluated four different rates of loss that results in a decline to  80%, 60%, 20% and 0% of initial resource availability.
+For each of the eight learning combinations explored under baseline conditions we evaluated four different rates of loss that results in a decline to 80%, 60%, 20% and 0% of the initial resource availability in the landscape.
 The loss of knowledge occurred over a 250 time-step period.

 **Rate of loss scenarios**